LucasDelfino92/morrowindsharp/betterbodies.md

 - [**Better Imperial Silver Armor**](https://www.mediafire.com/file/cx0690qeklksy94/Better_Imperial_Silver_Armor_v1.01b.zip/file) by Alaisiagae, Moranar, Endoran, and Sigourn: Better Morrowind Armor patch for Endoran's Imperial Silver Armor.
 	- MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
 - [**Dahrk Mods by Melchior: md_bm_berserkers_2.2**](https://www.nexusmods.com/morrowind/mods/43528) by Melchior Dahrk: adds fur coverings to Bloodmoon berserkers.
+- [**Better Dwarven Spectres - Mer and Maidens Edition**](https://www.nexusmods.com/morrowind/mods/45617) by Melchior Dahrk: adds female Dwarven Spectres to the leveled lists, and replaces one unique spectre with the new model.
+Better Bodies conversion of the original Dwarven Spectre.
+Makes the robe worn by the spectres a random drop.
+	- Only activate **Dwarven Spectres BB + Fem.esp**.

 # NOTES

 None to mention.

 # CONFLICT NOTES

+None of these mods' assets or plugins conflict with one another.

+Remember to re-run **TES3Merge** to regenerate your **Merged Objects.esp** after installing new plugins.